LethalCompanyCommunity/ModdingWiki/docs/advanced-modding/custom-config-syncing.md

 # Custom Config Syncing

 ::: warning
-**This is an intermediate article.
-While this introduces some C# concepts, it is recommended to understand C# and the basics of modding this game <i>before</i> reading this article.**
+**This is an advanced article.
+While this introduces some C# concepts, it is highly recommended to understand C# and the basics of modding this game <i>before</i> reading this article.**
 :::

 ## Preface